nanocurrency/nano-pow/README.md

 <img src="assets/nano-pow-logo.png" alt="Nano PoW" align="center" width="600"/>

+# WARNING: this project is now defunct and in archive mode.

 # Nano PoW
 Nano PoW is an authentication-free, rate limiting proof-of-work algorithm designed to be memory-hard.
 It provides a minimal proof size and fast verification while maximizing the generation time-area-product.
 Nano PoW was designed by Colin LeMahieu.